 On March 17, 1741, English botanist, geologist, chemist, physician William Withering was born.
 From his interest in botany, he paid attention to folk remedies used by herb-gatherers, and discovered digitalis, a very useful drug used to steady and strengthen heart action.

-William Withering’s career choice was first highly influenced by his father, an apothecary and his uncle, a physician.
+William Withering’s was born in Wellington, Shropshire, UK, the son of a surgeon.
 Withering began his studies at the University of Edinburgh in 1762 which included a large medical curriculum as well.
 Withering was back then not interested in botany too much and he wrote his thesis on malignant sore throat, titled De Angina Gangraenosa.
 Withering later moved to Stafford where he also attended private patients and served as a founding physician of the Stafford General Infirmary.

 It is believed that in Stafford, Withering started to enjoy botany.
 Further he met his wife, Helena Cookes, who sketched the plants he collected.
 Seeking a better income, Withering and his family moved to Birmingham in order to fill a position after the death of physician and Lunar Society cofounder William Small in 1775.
 The so called Lunar Society was a gathering of naturalists and inventors who frequently met to travel under the light of the full moon.
 In Birmingham William Withering began to work together with the fellow physician John Ash, and Withering also served as a founder of the Birmingham General Hospital.

 However, William Withering is probably best known for his 1785 publication An Account of the Foxglove, and Some of Its Medical Uses.
 Indeed foxglove, or Digitalis purpurea, had already been in use in folk medicine for several centuries.
+The generic epithet Digitalis is from the Latin digitus (finger).
+Leonhart Fuchs first invented the name for this plant in his 1542 book De historia stirpium commentarii insignes, based upon the German vernacular name Fingerhut, which translates literally as ‘finger hat’, but actually means ‘thimble’.
 It is believed that Withering first learned of the use of Digitalis in treating “dropsy” from Mother Hutton, an old woman who practiced as a folk herbalist in Shropshire, who used the plant as part of a polyherbal formulation containing over 20 different ingredients to successfully treat this condition.
 Withering however intended to objectively demonstrate its efficiency in treating dropsy, the edematous bodily swelling that typically accompanied heart failure.
 Over the course of nine years, Withering tried out different preparations of various parts of the plant and documented 156 cases where he had employed digitalis.
 He further described the best and safest ways of using it and he realized that foxglove’s action varied according to the plant’s stage of bloom.